Xilinx-CNS/onload/README.md

 echo ens2f0 > /sys/module/sfc_resource/afxdp/register
 ```

+Nota bene: for linux<5.11 you may need to run `ulimit -l unlimited`
+before the line above.

 The application to be Onloaded should be launched by prefixing the command
 line with `onload`.